coreymckrill/Columns-DIY/README.markdown

 ### Features ###

-* Enumerates columns and rows, allowing for per-column and -row styling.
+* Includes enumerated column and row classes, allowing for per-column and -row styling.
+Also includes parity classes (odd/even) for striping.
 * If a user forgets to add the last `[endrow]` shortcode, the plugin will automatically insert a closing `</div>` so the site layout doesn't get broken.
 * Cleans up errant `<p>` and `</p>` tags that result from Wordpress's `wpautop()` function.
+* All parameter inputs are escaped for security.

 ### Example ###